 After playing saxophone in The Duke Ellington Orchestra (then under the leadership of Mercer Ellington, following Duke’s death) whilst still a teenager, Garrett did sideman work with major figures like Woody Shaw, Art Blakey, Freddie Hubbard and Miles Davis, appearing on various Davis albums including Amandla.

-Kenny Garrett has sometimes been mentioned as part of the ‘Young Lions’ school, which emerged in the 1980s, spearheaded by the Wynton and Branford Marsalis and heralding a return to the popularity of acoustic, straight-ahead jazz.
+Kenny Garrett has sometimes been mentioned as part of the ‘Young Lions’ school, which emerged in the 1980s, spearheaded by Wynton and Branford Marsalis, heralding a return to the popularity of acoustic, straight-ahead jazz.